syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-markdown.md

 {% endhighlight %}

 {% highlight c# tabtitle="Xamarin" %}
-//DocIO doesn’t supports MarkdownExportImagesFolder API in UWP and Xamarin platforms
+//DocIO doesn’t support the MarkdownExportImagesFolder API in UWP and Xamarin platforms.
 {% endhighlight %}
 {% endtabs %}

 ### Customize the image path

-DocIO provides an ImageNodeVisited event, which is used to customize the image path to set in output Markdown file and save images externally while converting Word document to Markdown.
+DocIO provides an ImageNodeVisited event, which is used to customize the image path to set in the output Markdown file and save images externally while converting a Word document to a Markdown.

-The following code example illustrates how to save Image files during Word to Markdown Conversion.
+The following code example illustrates how to save Image files during a Word to Markdown Conversion.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}